Analysis: With Bobby Wagner getting paid, Seahawks now need young players to show they deserve some big contracts, too

 So, if the suspension itself was new, the incident itself was not, and Seattle has two-plus years of evidence of how Reed has reacted to the situation since then, which Carroll characterized this week in glowing terms.

-Still, the incident might impact Reed’s market value — especially with only getting to play 10 games this season — and if anything maybe make it easier for Seattle to re-sign him.
+Still, the incident might impact Reed’s market value — especially with him getting to play only 10 games this season — and if anything maybe makes it easier for Seattle to re-sign him.

 This feels like a situation Seattle can wait out knowing it can also use the franchise tag if it wants — Wagner was the only other player who would have been a consideration for that in 2020, but that’s obviously not an issue now.

-Otherwise, there’s no one else on the roster that you look at and know, as of today, is in a year or two going to mandate a significant payday, the way it was obvious about Wilson, Wagner, Richard Sherman, Earl Thomas or Kam Chancellor a year or two into their careers.
+Otherwise, there’s no one else on the roster who you look at and know, as of today, in a year or two going is to mandate a significant payday, the way it was obvious about Wilson, Wagner, Richard Sherman, Earl Thomas or Kam Chancellor a year or two into their careers.

 And therein lies the Seahawks’ next great challenge — drafting, developing, and/or otherwise acquiring players who are going to turn into elite performers, deserving of second and, even third, contracts.

-Some might argue that Chris Carson has already shown that.
+Some might argue Chris Carson already has shown that.
 And indeed, he’s as bright of a young prospect as any on the Seattle roster right now, coming off a 1,151-yard season as he enters the third year of his rookie contract.
 That means he is eligible for an extension following the 2019 season.

 Two problems, for Carson, anyway, if not the Seahawks — he plays a position at which teams are increasingly reluctant to give big extensions; and the team already has another back in which it has invested significant draft resources in Rashaad Penny.
-The Seahawks would seem likely to let Carson play out his deal in 2020 and then assess where things are then with Carson and Penny, who obviously is a year behind Carson in his rookie deal.
+The Seahawks would seem likely to let Carson play out his deal in 2020 and then assess where things are with Carson and Penny, who obviously is a year behind Carson in his rookie deal.

 The rest of the roster is pretty much either already-proven-and-paid veterans, or young players entering the prove-it stage.